danielburger1337/steam-idler/README.md

 ## How it works

-This script functions by having a commander (STEAM_COMMAND_USER) sending chat messages to the signed in user with commands that the currently signed in user must take.
+This script works by having a commander (STEAM_COMMAND_USER) sending chat messages to the currently signed in user with commands that the bot will follow.
 Valid commands are:

 -   **.start** <br> This command starts CS:GO
 -   **.stop** <br> This command stops CS:GO